-At National Grid we bring energy to life and work hard to exceed the expectation of our communities.
+At National Grid, we bring energy to life and work hard to exceed the expectations of our communities.
 We want to see the communities where we live and work thrive and be economically strong.

 We support communities through employee volunteering, providing community grants and working in partnership with local charities and community groups.

-Last year our overall additional contribution to the communities where we live and work was valued at £12.3 million.
+Last year our overall additional contribution to the communities where we live and work was valued at over £54 million.

 Our principal operations, delivering energy every second of every day, are critical to the functioning of the economies and communities we serve.
 The reliability of our energy networks is one of our highest priorities after safety.